Hungarian sour cherry pastry / Meggyes pite

 Shakshuka with pitta bread

 This is a tasty vegetarian dish that can be served for breakfast, lunch or dinner.
 It is made with simple ingredients that you most likely have in your kitchen.
 The eggs are poached in a delicious sauce made of tomatoes, green peppers, onions, garlic and the warming spices of North Africa.
-I served this dish with home-made pita bread, Hummus and Eggplant parmesan.
+I served this dish with home-made pita bread, Hummus and Eggplant Parmesan.

-Shakshuka is made thoughout Middle Eastern countries today and there are numerous recipes around; however, it originated in Northern Africa.
+Shakshuka is made throughout Middle Eastern countries today and there are numerous recipes around; however, it originated in Northern Africa.
 This recipe uses the lovely spices of Northern Africa, the special trio of cumin, coriander and paprika.
 Enjoy!

 RECIPE